-I started practicing meal spacing for SIBO a couple weeks ago.
-It’s been a practice that I heard so much about, but one I resisted for a very long time.
+This post first published in 2017 when I started practicing meal spacing for SIBO.
+It was a practice I heard so much about, but one I resisted for a very long time.

 Snacking